 Such provisions ironically may decrease public safety.
 States with prohibitions and high burdens on entry have higher criminal recidivism.
 Conversely, states that have no such bars and low burdens have seen declines in recidivism, according to Professor Stephen Slivinski’s landmark study Turning Shackles into Bootstraps.

-To increase public safety and opportunities for ex-offenders, IJ’s model Collateral Consequences Reduction Act has the following important provisions:
+To increase public safety and opportunities for ex-offenders, IJ’s model Collateral Consequences in Occupational Licensing Act (CCOLA) has the following important provisions:

 - It allows an ex-offender to petition a licensing board at any time—including before investing in training—for a determination that the ex-offender will not be disqualified from gaining a license because of his criminal record;